-There are the health and safety considerations associated with the use live sources, the accompanying administrative burden of deploying such substances and the risk of damage to expensive detector equipment which can compromise operational readiness.
+There are the health and safety considerations associated with the use of live sources, the accompanying administrative burden of deploying such substances and the risk of damage to expensive detector equipment which can compromise operational readiness.

 There will of course be essential requirements that any form of simulator detector technology will need to be able to fulfill.

-If there are additional costs or repeatable expenses that need to be accounted for, for example, are these outweighed by the risk and associated expense of the wear-and-tear of actual detectors?
+If, for example, there are additional costs or repeatable expenses that need to be accounted for, are these outweighed by the risk and associated expense of the wear-and-tear of actual detectors?

 What is certain though, is that integrating simulator detectors into CBRNe and HazMat training programmes can offer substantial benefits for both trainees and their trainers.